 Below are some examples of the dashboards that help us analyze StoryTold.
 We’ve set analytics for a fast product-state evaluation for 5 minutes per day, as well as deeper analytics that allow us get profound and solid insights.

-We’ve developed our own system of categories crucial for our app.
+We’ve developed our own system of categories crucial for our mobile app engagement strategy.
 It’s called the GRAF System.
 It analyzes users by: